ph1losof/ecolog.nvim/README.md

 3. Use single quotes for literal strings
 4. Be cautious with command substitution in production environments
 5. Keep nesting levels reasonable for better maintainability
+6. Use feature flags to enhance security:
+   - Disable `commands` in production to prevent command injection
+   - Disable `alternates` and `defaults` if not needed
+   - Keep `variables` enabled for basic interpolation
+   - Consider disabling `escapes` if not using special characters

 ## 🌍 Supported Languages